ahocevar/everything-connected/README.md

 # everything-connected

-This is a very simple demo of map applications connected through web sockets.
+This is a very simple demo of map applications connected through web sockets (client-server communication) and `BroadcastChannel` (browser window/tabs communicate with each other).

 This is based on the [Getting Started](http://socket.io/get-started/chat/) guide of the Socket.IO website and uses its chat-example repository (https://github.com/socketio/chat-example) as starting point.